www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

   }
 }
 ```

+GraphQL gives clients the ability to specify the exact data to be returned in each request.
+This means that some
+requests can query lots of data, while others are much simpler and only return a handful of fields.
+For this reason,
+a simple rate-limiting protocol of "X requests per hour" is not a good fit.

+Instead, each API key is given a budget of "API points" that can be spent on requests.
+Each request can have a separate
+cost.
+Once the API key has run out of points, all further requests will return an error message stating that requests
+are now being throttled.

+This message indicates the total number of API points this API key has in its budget and when the API points will
+be restored to the maximum limit.

-Clients can ask for this information before their requests have been throttled by querying for the `rateLimit` object.
+Clients can ask for this information by querying for the `rateLimit` object.
-In general, the more complex a query, the higher its cost.
+In general, the more involved a query, the higher its cost.
 We reserve the right to change the costs for each query,
 and the budgets for API keys, at any time.

 ### Maximum Complexity